christianfitaram/LanguageTrendExplorer/README.md

 7. Finalize Analysis:
    - Records the completion time of the analysis in the metadata.
    - Outputs the results in a tabular format for review.

+  ### The output of running `analyze_sample_trends` is the single most important piece of data generated in this program.

   Example of a document stored in MongoDB generated after running this part of the pipeline: